equivalent/scrapbook2/archive/blogs/2016-02-02-keyboard-tips.md

-# Web Developers Life Hacks
+# Ergonomic and faster typing practices for Web Developers

-When it comes to multitasking, often the role of web-developer is put to the limit.
-Specially when you are Full Stack developer in startup environment or a smaller company where is counter productive to specialize.
-We are often asked to work on back-end, front-end, do deployments, run tests, do code reviews, and answer to important email at the same time.

-There has been lot of [research][4] done on how humans do multitasking and basically we don't.
-Our brain can really do only one thing effective.
-Yes we can listen music and still do Math, but we cannot teach ourself Math and Spanish at the same time.

-That's why I like adjust my work environment in a way that helps my brain do least amount of work to switch between multiple tasks.

-This article will be about some of the techniques / life-hacks I use in daily base.
+As with any craft there comes a natural need to improve our skills in Web Development methods.
+We teach ourself new coding patterns, we try new development tools, new

+Brains are the engine of web-developer and the fingers are the wheels.
+So far there is no better way how to express Web Developers intentions than typing the code on or keyboards to our editors.

 ## Typing with Ten Finger Typing Technique

-In ten Ten Finger Typing Technique a person is using all fingers to type.
+With  Ten Finger Typing Technique  typists are using all fingers to type.
 With left pinky on a QWERTY keyboard you type `1, q, a, z`, Left ring finger `2, w, s, x`, and so on.

 !['Ten Finger Typing - hand positions'][101]